 FEMALE OF THE YEAR 2015, Over 40 Females Chicago

 SHINING LIGHT 2015, Over 40 Females Chicago

 MEMBER OF THE YEAR 2014, Engaging Speakers Chicago

 MENTORSHIP award finalist 2011 YWCA Leadership Awards

 BOOK OF THE YEAR 2008, Rockford Writers Guild

-Kelly is based 90 miles outside of Chicago in a peaceful love nest with a pond, ducks, squirrels, and birds.
+Kelly is based 90 miles outside of Chicago.
 She married her Prince Charming, Jim Simmons, on May 1, 2011 in a magical outdoor ceremony complete with a fairy tale forest and two hawks circling over the labyrinth clearing where they pledged their vows.
 (She is told hawks are a good omen, and so far, so good.)